jackson-asmith/jacksonsmith.github.io/index.md

 # Jackson Smith
 [Email](mailto:jackson@jacksonasmith.com) | [GitHub](https://github.com/jackson-asmith) | [LinkedIn](https://www.linkedin.com/in/jackson-a-smith/)

 Skilled infrastructure engineer with experience in networking, systems administration, and programming.
-I automate the boring stuff--_like system builds, configurations, and maintenance_--for teams so people can focus things that matter.
-I write PowerShell and Ruby programs for a variety of users and coordinate with vendors and internal stakeholders to reduce misconfigurations almost 100%.
+I automate the boring stuff--_like builds, configurations, and maintenance_--for teams so people can focus things that matter.
+I work on largescale infrastructure projects with development, operations, security, and management teams designing and building resilient systems.

 ### Operations Engineer | Lincoln Investment; Remote -- Apr 2022-Present

 - Responsible for large complex IT environment spanning more than 300 offices across the US
-- Manage ~500 Windows servers and 150 CentOS Servers
+- Manage ~350 Windows servers and 400 CentOS, OpenSUSE, and RHEL Servers
+- Design/Implement complex distributed systems
+- Establish/recommend policies on system use and services
+- Automate repeated tasks allowing teams to scale with organization growth
+- Mentor, train, and share knowledge with peers
+- Work under general direction of senior management
+- Evaluate and recommend purchases

 ### Network Analyst | Chester County Library System; Remote -- Feb 2019-Apr 2022